burgess01/PerformanceMetrics/writing/reflection.md

 The Go programming language supports testing by having a similar testing format as Python has.
 You are able to create a test file with functions that start with test and have go run it when you run go test.
 You can also do python's parameterized testing by using table information and running that through a test function.
 While go does not have python's assert, you are able to write your test files through having actual and expected values and throwing an error if the two are not equal to each other.

-#### How does the Go programming langauge support performance benchmarking?
+#### How does the Go programming language support performance benchmarking?

-TODO: Provide a one-paragraph response to this question, using source code as needed

 The go programming language supports performance benchmarking through allowing you to write benchmarking test cases.
 These look pretty similar to a test case, but have a new syntax where you use a 'b' testing parameter instead of a 'f' testing function.
 This sends out the stats for the computer and says how long it took for the different input cases took to run if it is a table benchmark function.
 You can see an example of a tale benchmark function below: